-If the oil is below the cross-hatched area at the tip of the dipstick and the engine has been off for at least 15 minutes, add 1 L (1 qt) of the recommended oil and then recheck the level.
-See "Selecting the Right Engine Oil" later in this section for an explanation of what kind of oil to use.
-For engine oil crankcase capacity, see Capacities and Specifications ♥ 313.
+If the oil is below the cross-hatched area at the tip of the dipstick, add 1 L (1 qt) of the recommended oil and then recheck the level.
+See "Selecting the Right Engine Oil" in this section for an explanation of what kind of oil to use.
+For engine oil crankcase capacity, see Capacities and Specifications ⇒ 309.